CT-Hackerspace/cth-website/src/content/blog/3d-printing-not-just-for-do-dads-anymore-part-ii.md

 author: Bill
 ---

-# 3D Printing: Not Just For Do-Dads Anymore PART II

 This follow up Article adds to [Rich's Article](/blog/3d-printing-not-just-for-do-dads-anymore/) about the emerging use of 3D printing in everyday life.